 There are those who find thank you emails annoying.
 “Why send me an email with just a thank you?
 Seems unnecessary. ” Because they are grateful for your response?
 Seems like a valid reason to me.
 Personally, I am never ungrateful for those who show gratitude.

-I’m still not sure why some find the process of thanking and being thanked something to struggle with.
-What I can tell you based on the emails sent through NetManners.com and BusinessEmailEtiquette.com? is that folks are uncomfortable with the thanking gig.
+Why do some find the process of thanking and being thanked something to struggle with?
+Not sure.
+What I can tell you based on the emails sent to me here at NetManners.com and over at BusinessEmailEtiquette.com is that folks are uncomfortable with the thanking gig.

 Here are some things to think about when receiving a thank you email and whether you should or have to respond:

-- No response is necessary unless a questions soliciting a response is? in the thank you.
+- No response is necessary unless a question soliciting a response is in the thank you.
 Accept the thank you with a smile!

-- Unless you want to use the thank you email as a segue into continuing a conversation — no need to respond.
+- Unless you want to use the thank you email as a segue into continuing the conversation — no need to respond.

 - Unless there was a specific comment in the thank you email that you wanted to respond to — again no reply is necessary.

-It is not a good idea to respond to someone being gracious purely because you “have to”.
+Responding purely because you “have to” won’t be sincere.
 Your tone will most likely be disingenuous and you risk being misinterpreted by the other side.

-We have to remember is that email is about personality and growing relationships.
-So if you have a chatty personality, hit that reply button and send your response and enjoy the conversation!
+Remember that email is about personality and growing relationships.
+So if you are grateful, or want to continue the conversation, hit that reply button and enjoy the conversation.